 Clinical Child and Pediatric Psychology, Infant Mental Health

 Kristin Kilbourn, Ph.D.

 Associate Professor of Psychology.
 Expertise: Stress and Health, Psychosocial Oncology, Palliative Care, Psychoimmunology, Caregiver Stress

 , Ph.D.
 Assistant Professor of Psychology.
 Expertise: Relationship Partners and Health Behavior, Smoking, Physical Activity, Social Psychology, Quantitative Methods

 Professor & Clinical Health Psychology Program Director.
 Expertise: Spirituality & Health, Cardiovascular Disorders, Exercise

 Barbara Walker, Ph.D.

-Clinical Professor of Psychology & Coordinator of Clinical Training.
-Expertise: Clinical Health Psychology, Chronic Pain, Integrated Primary Care, Processes of Evidence-Based Psychology Practice
+Clinical Professor of Psychology, Coordinator of Clinical Training, & Director of the Psychological Services Center.
+Expertise: Clinical Health Psychology, Chronic Pain, Integrated Primary Care, Processes of Evidence-Based Psychology Practice, and Chronic Disease Management.

 Mitchell Handelsman, Ph.D.
 Professor of Psychology & CU President's Teaching Scholar.
 Expertise: Ethics, Teaching